stdckdint —

 range of type1.

-The ckd_add
+The ckd_add,

-, and ckd_mul
+ckd_sub, and ckd_mul macros

-if the requested operation
+evaluate to true if the requested operation

-overflowed the result type and false
+overflowed the result type and false otherwise.

 #include <assert.h>